Knox "crucified" in murder case, lawyer says

 Knox says she wrongly accused Patrick Lumumba because she broke down under stressful police questioning.
 In one sharp attack earlier in the trial, the lawyer for the barman called her Satanic, diabolic, a witch and a she-devil.

-Defense lawyers have hit back, saying such extreme characterizations are part of a campaign by the prosecution and media to justify a lack of motive in the case by creating a false image of Knox.
+Defence lawyers have hit back, saying such extreme characterisations are part of a campaign by the prosecution and media to justify a lack of motive in the case by creating a false image of Knox.

 Knox is expected to address the jury before they decide her fate on Monday and her family is optimistic their daughter will walk free from an Umbrian prison that has been her home for nearly four years.